 It is, however, essential to note that the human eye can perceive UV light.
 Removal of the lens such as in the case of cataract surgery, helps people pick up UV light.
 This was evident with Monet, who began painting using UC pigmentation.

-How are other ways that cats see in the dark?
+What are other ways that cats see in the dark?

 The truth is that animals use different means to perceive the world around them.
 They can sensitize other features that help them understand the objects without using their eyes.
 Here are a few important ones: